pcbrom/bt-conference/README.md

 ### Methodology: Block Design and Statistical Model

 The experimental design utilizes a block design, where each selected text serves as an independent block.
 This approach allows us to account for the variability in translation difficulty across different texts.
-Each text is translated by \( k = 5 \) different models (e.g., Grok, DeepSeek-V3, GPT 4.5, Gemini 2.0 Flash Thinking, and Mistral Large), ensuring that each model processes the same set of texts.
+Each text is translated by \( k = 5 \) different models (e.g., Grok, DeepSeek-V3, GPT 4.5, Gemini 2.0 Flash Thinking, and Claude 3.7 Sonnet), ensuring that each model processes the same set of texts.
 The texts are chosen to represent a diverse range of content, reflecting the real-world variability encountered in translation tasks.

 The translation process involves translating each text from the source language to an intermediate language and then back to the original language.
 The BLEU score of the back-translated text is used as a measure of how well the model preserves the semantic and syntactic integrity of the original text.